yaozheng600/DataViz_course_2020/README.md

 # PROJECT DOCUMENTATION
 ## 1. CONCEPTS of OUR WORK
-Our work is mainly to study the changes in the stock market during the epidemic, and to explore the reasons through data visualization.
-And make predictions on the future development of the stock market and give investment advices.
+Our work is mainly to study the changes in the stock market during the epidemic, focus on the situation of global stock market and explore the reasons of significant differences of stock development among countries and companies through data visualization.
+And give investment advices.
-## 2. Data sources
+## 2. DATA SOURCES
 We use COVID-19 data provided by [Data on COVID-19 (coronavirus) by Our World in Data](https://ourworldindata.org/coronavirus).
 And data of stock provided by:[Yahoo Finance](https://finance.yahoo.com) and [Investing.com](https://www.investing.com).
 We crawling the following data from this two webseit:
 * 62 general equity market indices from 43 countries
 * 500 Companies’ history and info from US (S&P 500)